A Superb Old Marquesas Islands U’u’ War Club French Polynesia 19th Century

 A Superb Old New Guinea Food Bowl Boiken People in the Prince Alexander Mountain Area in the East Sepik River Province of Papua New Guinea

-This beautiful old food bowl is from the Boiken People / Culture who live in the Prince Alexander Mountain Area in the East Sepik River Province of Papua New Guinea.
+This beautiful old food bowl is from the Boiken People who live in the Prince Alexander Mountain Area in the East Sepik River Province of Papua New Guinea.
 The bowl is called Huamp in the Boiken language

 This old bowl is carved in a deep oval shape and has a finely carved totemic Lizard Figure in high relief on the outside of the bowl.
 It is a very beautiful Sculpture.

-Usually, Boiken Bowls are of circular form and shallow so this example is a rare form and has a dark old patina from long use and handling.
+Usually, Boiken Bowls are of circular form and shallow, so this example is a rare form and has a dark old patina from long use and handling.
 Old Bowls were often family heirlooms passed down through generations.

 Bowls are something important that all cultures made and used throughout the world and time, they were necessary for humans to gather & prepare and serve food.

 The bowl, a simple material object, is a basic domestic tool in most cultures of the world.
 It reveals much about the preparation, storage, presentation, and consumption of food – the whole cultural history of eating.
 The design and decoration of bowls also carry cultural meaning.
-Bowls often have a significant role in various rituals, often forming the link between daily life and the world of mythology.
+Bowls often have a significant role in various rituals, forming the link between daily life and the world of mythology.

 Field collected in the 1980s and artwork has been displayed in my home for 35 years, it’s such a beautiful object I never get tired of looking at it.
 On a fine custom-made stand to make it easy to display on a table or shelf.